 In-house roles at established companies pay the most on paper at entry and mid-level – ₹5-12 LPA to start versus ₹2.5-5 LPA at agencies.
-But startups offer the fastest salary growth if you can demonstrate impact, with performance-linked compensation that can take you well past ₹10 LPA in 3-4 years.
-The right answer depends on what you’re optimising for.
+Startups offer the fastest salary growth if you can demonstrate impact, with performance-linked compensation that can take you well past ₹10 LPA in 3-4 years.
+However, Kraftshala alumni have built genuinely high-paying careers starting from all three, which is the clearest evidence that the “best” choice depends on what you’re optimising for, not which option is objectively superior.

 Here’s how the three setups actually compare: